Bnoure/Bnoure/README.md

 Added the `Mon 11 Sept 2023`

-Last update on Tue Feb 17 2026
+Last update on Wed Feb 18 2026

-**318 day before 2027 ⏱**
+**317 day before 2027 ⏱**

-🤖 This README.md is updated with love, by Gabot ❤️
+🤖 This README.md is updated with pleasure, by Gabot ❤️